 Unfortunately, the boating season is either winding down or over for most of you.

-The following is a checklist of items that should be accomplished for vessel winterization.
+The following is a checklist of items we at S3 Maritime have prepared that should be accomplished for vessel winterization.

 - Fill your fuel tank(s) to avoid condensation over the winter months.

 - Add a fuel stabilizer by following the instructions on the product and the engine manufacturer’s recommendation.

 - Change the fuel filter(s) and water separator(s).

 - Change the oil and filters to avoid exposing the internal bearings and engine parts to the acids and moisture in the oil that can cause corrosion of the vital engine parts.

 - Check the fresh water cooling (anti-freeze) for pH and adjust or replace as necessary.

 - If you are not using the boat during the winter, drain the water from the raw water cooling system and shut off the water intake valve.
 Be sure to label this somewhere to remind you of its status.